kh45/exercise-tracker/README.md

 # exercise-tracker
-This is an app I am building to experiment with MongoDB
+This is an app I am building to experiment with a new stack